ishaanshah/GSoC-Proposal/Proposal.md

 # Implementation
 ## Front End
 ListenBrainz uses ReactJS for implementing UI components.
-I intend to use `nivo`, a React based charting library built using `d3.js` for rendering various visualizations.
+I intend to use `nivo` - a React based charting library built using `d3.js` for rendering various visualizations.
 Some of the code used to build graphs for the mock UI can be found [here](https://github.com/ishaanshah/GSoC-Proposal/tree/master/graph_designs/src).

 ## Back End
 Currently, listens are imported into Spark on the 8th and 22nd of every month.
 However, for the dynamic generation of graphs and statistics, the frequency of imports has to be increased.
 The listens should be imported every day at midnight, which means incremental data dumps have to be made every day.<br><br>
 The data required to display the `Listen Activity` graph and `Top Artist/Recording/Release` is easy to calculate.
 This data will be calculated only when the user visits the statistics page.
 Once calculated the data would be stored in Redis cache for faster retrieval in future.<br><br>
 The data for displaying `Daily Activity` is not easy to calculate.
 This data will be generated weekly and only for active users of the website.
 As this data will be calculated only once per week, it has to be stored in table.<br><br>
 The `Artist Origin` map is a bit difficult to implement as we have to query the MusicBrainz database to get the artist's origin and then geocode it using Google Maps/OpenStreetMap API.
-This data will be calculated twice/once in a month, depending upon the efficiency of this process.
-A local cache can be created which maps various artists to their origin.
-This cache will be stored in the HDFS for future use.
+This data will be calculated once/twice in a month, depending upon how fast this process is.
+A local cache can be created that maps various artists to their origin.
+This cache will be stored in HDFS for future use.
 This will make subsequent queries to get a particular artist's origin faster.
 The overall flow of the above process is shown in the figure -
 ![Artist Origin Flow](https://raw.githubusercontent.com/ishaanshah/GSoC-Proposal/master/Flow_Diagrams/Artist%20Origin.png?token=AGAIMSCJLBT3EI2F5VQKFCC6PXDWS "Artist Origin Flow")

 ### Redis cache
-To improve the page loading time, we have to cache the results that we get from Spark in memory.
+To improve the page loading time, we have to cache the results that we get from Spark in local memory.
 This can be done using Redis.
 An example request for getting data for `Listen Activity` will be,
 ```javascript
 "stats.user.listen_activity": {
   "name": "stats.user.listen_activity",